SimonCropp/Polyfill/readme.md

 ## Extensions

-The class `Polyfill.PolyExtensions` includes the following extension methods:
+The class `PolyfillExtensions` includes the following extension methods:

 ### String